 After the capital island of St. Vincent, Bequia is the largest of the thirty-two islands that make up the island state of St. Vincent & the Grenadines.

 Bequia’s world-class beaches top the list of places to visit.
 The dry season, which typically ranges from December/January to late April/early May, brings clear, sunny skies, good sailing breezes, low humidity and minimal rainfall, making it the ideal time to visit.
-Enjoy the cool Caribbean breeze and hop in an open-backed taxi.
-Venture out and explore the best places for unhindered island views.
+Enjoy the cool Caribbean breeze while venturing out and exploring the best places for unhindered island views.
 With endless activities to choose from, vacationers can enjoy the likes of snorkeling, scuba diving, trekking, boating or sailing, shopping and dining.

 Engulf yourself in the Bequian culture by participating in the wide variety of activities available on the island.
 Spring-Top is your Caribbean island getaway affording breathtaking views of the island of St. Vincent.
-Visit The Old Hegg Turtle Sanctuary where you can see turtle eggs hatch and transfer to small concrete pools, which gives them a better chance of survival in the wild.
-The Bequia Maritime Museum is located on the road from Port Elizabeth to Hamilton.
-Here you can enjoy an informative guided tour and learn how Bequia’s Scottish ancestors introduced the art of boat building.
+Visit The Old Hegg Turtle Sanctuary where you can watch turtle eggs hatch and transfer to concrete pools, which gives them a better chance of survival in the wild.
+The Bequia Maritime Museum, located on the road from Port Elizabeth to Hamilton, offers an informative tour narrating how Bequia’s Scottish ancestors introduced the art of boat building.
 The museum also contains a selection of intricately fashioned model boats, including detailed replicas of historic vessels.
 Located on the northern end of Admiralty Bay, the ruin of Fort Hamilton, constructed by the British in the 1700s, includes fortification remains, cannons and a panoramic view of the bay.

 - St. Vincent & the Grenadines, Caribbean